kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 # Limitations

+The use of virtual clients comes with a few limitations when compared to MLS, where all emulator clients are themselves members of the higher-level groups.

+## External remove proposals

 In some cases, it is desirable for an external sender (e.g. the messaging provider of a user) to be able to propose the removal an individual (non-virtual) client from a group without requiring another client of the same